Firionus/FastRunningMedian.jl/README.md

 Use `mf` to calculate the running median of `input` and write the result to `output`.

 Compared to [`running_median`](README.md#FastRunningMedian.running_median), this function lets you take control of allocation for the median filter and the output vector.
-This is useful when you have to calculate many running medians of the same window size (see examples below).
+This is useful when you have to calculate many running medians of the same window length (see examples below).

 For all details, see [`running_median`](README.md#FastRunningMedian.running_median).